leztien/Projects-Portfolio/CHECKLITST.md

-# Fine-Tune the System / Model Improvement
+## VI.
+Fine-Tune the System / Model Improvement
 Notes:
 - You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
 - As always automate what you can.